-Reported NFFS for the Station was \$8,854,861 and \$8,741,053 in 2019 and 2018, respectively.
+Reported NFFS for the Station was \$8,822,705 in fiscal year 2021.

-(13) DCA Master Control Agreement
+(11) DCA Master Control Agreement:

 Digital Convergence Alliance (DCA) is a membership organization comprised of numerous public broadcasting stations in which the members have joined together to provide a centralized television video distribution hub (centralized master control).
 The purpose of this centralized master control, based in Jacksonville, Florida is to be more cost effective by sharing the costs of human resources for master control operations by reducing and/or eliminating the number of staff needed at each station member's location to operate an on-site master control system.
 Additionally, sharing equipment and data storage in one central location for the large number of HD video files needed to operate a television station maximizes efficiencies of equipment.
 The DCA is a partnership that was spearheaded by five Florida public broadcast stations.
 This partnership formed a new membership organization, DCA, which includes WFSU/WFSG-TV, to seek a Corporation for Public Broadcasting (CPB) grant to reduce the initial cost of the equipment build out for the DCA facility.